 Start Your Medical Billing and Coding Career Today

-If you’re in the Sacramento area or anywhere in California, MTI College offers a Medical Billing and Coding certification program that can be completed in as little as 40 weeks.
+Campus offers a Medical Billing and Coding certification program that can be completed in 36 to 42 weeks (depending if you take day or night classes.)
 This program is one of our Online classes, where all of the coursework can be done online.

 If you see working as a medical billing and coding professional in your future, contact our Admissions department today, and they can answer any questions you have about the course.